WildWest-Productions/goini/README.md

  - Supports comments, both `#` and `;`
  - Define with and without whitespace (`foo=bar` and `foo = bar`)
- - Supports common value types (bool, int, float32, float64, string)
+ - Supports common value types (bool, int, float32, float64, string) and all (most) custom types with `encoding.TextUnmarshaler` and `encoding.TextMarshaler` interfaces
  - No dependencies (other then builtins)

 ## Limitations

-As of the first public commit:
+There are some limitations:
  - sub-struct pointers will not work (willfix)
  - cannot unmarshal into a map (wontfix)
+ - comments will not be perserved when unmarshaling/marshaling (willfix)

 ## License